 Meditation is defined as focusing one’s mind or thinking deeply about something for a period of time.
 Meditating can take a few different forms and is performed for various reasons.
 Some meditations are in silence, some involve chanting, still, others are guided.
-The reasons people meditate varies; some do so for spiritual and religious reasons, others to relax, and still others for health.
+The goal of meditation varies between people; some do so for spiritual practices and religious reasons, others to relax, and still others for health.

-Today, as meditation becomes more mainstream, we hear more and more about its amazing benefits to the body, mind, and spirit.
+Today, as meditation exercises become more mainstream, we hear more and more about its amazing benefits to the body, mind, and spirit.
 When it comes to long-term recovery from alcohol or drug dependence, meditation can provide peace of mind and help to keep you focused in the present moment—both important for lasting sobriety.
-Regular meditation can also improve one’s health (both physical and mental)—also important when you are recovering from an alcohol or drug issue.
+Regular practice of meditation can also improve one’s health (both physical and mental)—also important when you are recovering from an alcohol or drug issue.

 In fact, meditation is deeply rooted in cultural practices from an estimated 5,000 years ago.
 Transforming from purely religious practice to a way to calm the mind and improve one’s health, meditation seems to be here to stay—and with good reason.